+Always reserve the right to add to, delete from, and modify your employee handbook.
 As times change, so do business conditions and needs.
 An employer's practices may no longer work well when the employer has doubled or tripled in size.
 In a small, family-owned business, the owners may know every employee personally.
 But as that business grows, the familiarity disappears and the need for more defined policies increases.
-Rule Two: Reserve the right to add to, delete from, and modify your personnel handbook.

 For example, many health policies begin coverage on the first of the month following the month in which the employee completes 90 days of service.
 However, many handbooks advise employees that health insurance coverage begins after 90 days of employment.
-What happens if an employees is injured or becomes ill after 90 days of employment, but before the first of the following month?
+What happens if an employee is injured or becomes ill after 90 days of employment, but before the first of the following month?
 Has the employer become self-insured for that illness or injury?

 The situations an employer faces will vary considerably from situation to situation.
 Theft of a pencil is not the equivalent of embezzlement of $10,000.
 An employer is wise to leave room to exercise its discretion when handling employee discipline situations.

 An employer also should reserve discretion when necessary for the management of the business.
 For example, although an employee may be eligible for a certain amount of vacation time, the scheduling of that vacation should not unduly disrupt the operations of the business.
 Accordingly, the employer should subject the scheduling of vacations to the needs of the business.
-Rule Five: Reserve management discretion to avoid disruption of the business.

 One common situation in which when an employer's policies are challenged is when the employment relationship does not work out.
 Does the terminated employee receive accrued vacation time?
 What if an employee quits the day after a holiday?
 Does the employee still receive holiday pay?
 Carefully addressing termination in the handbook will answer the questions before they are needed.